Diabetes & Foot Ulceration

 Fig 2: a) Early neuroischaemic foot ulcer, b) Gross disruption of foot joints due to neuropathy -Charcot's arthropathy

-Occasionally diabetic foot ulceration leads to amputation despite the best efforts of the medical profession.
-At the Circulation Clinic, we aim to minimize your risk of amputation through a timely and multidisciplinary approach to diabetic foot ulcer care.
-We work closely with orthopaedic surgeons, diabetologists, interventional radiologists to ensure you receive the best and most appropriate care available.
+The treatments for diabetes foot ulceration are aimed at: a) Improving blood flow to the ulcer e.g. angioplasty (see fig. 3) or bypass, b) Preventing further trauma to the ulcer area e.g. pressure offloading footwear, c) Aggressively treating infection e.g. antibiotics or wound debridement.
+Occasionally diabetes foot ulceration leads to amputation despite our best efforts.
+At Circulation Clinic, we aim to minimize your risk of amputation through a timely and multidisciplinary approach to diabetes foot ulcer care.
+We work closely with orthopaedic surgeons, diabetologists and interventional radiologists to ensure you receive the best and most appropriate care available.